ocrmypdf/OCRmyPDF/docs/advanced.md

 3. If validation passes, Ghostscript is skipped entirely
 4. If validation fails or verapdf is unavailable, falls back to Ghostscript

-This approach is faster and avoids some Ghostscript limitations (such as image transcoding), but only works for PDFs that are already "mostly" PDF/A compliant.
+This fast path avoids some Ghostscript limitations (such as image transcoding) and is used whenever it can produce valid PDF/A. When it cannot — for example when veraPDF is not installed, or the input needs real conversion — `auto` falls back to Ghostscript so that it still produces PDF/A by default, matching OCRmyPDF 16 and earlier.
+If even Ghostscript cannot safely produce PDF/A, `auto` outputs a regular PDF instead of failing.

 ### PDF/A conversion flow